equalitie/eqbackup/README.md

 username used for secondary backups, the duplicity version and the default backup paths.

+The easy way to start is to copy the `hosts.yml` file to `inventory` and edit the `inventory` file to fit you hosts.
+We will default to use the file `inventory` for your production setup.
+If you change this use the -i my_inventory on you command line.

 Warning: You will need to manually set systems timezone since we do not want to overwrite any existing time zone setting deployed by other methods.